Top Wine Producers of Friuli-Venezia

 Vignai da Duline

 Lorenzo and Federica are a formidable husband and wife team who make consistently superb wines from 7 ha of vineyards.
-Lorenzo inherited his grandfathers unloved, unkempt vineyards in 1997 and quickly decided to embark on a project of restoration, converting to bio-dynamic principles and restoring the natural balance of their precious terroir.
-Prematurely ending his medical school career, Lorenzo and Federica converted to bio-dynamic viticulture with amazing ease and now craft a range of superlative wines from both indigenous and international varieties.
+Lorenzo inherited his grandfather’s unloved, unkempt vineyards in 1997.
+He quickly decided to embark on a project of restoration, converting to bio-dynamic principles and restoring the natural balance of their precious terroir.
+Prematurely ending his medical school career, Lorenzo and Federica converted to bio-dynamic viticulture with fantastic ease and now craft a range of superlative wines from both indigenous and international varieties.
 They also own Friuli’s oldest organically farmed vineyard, Ronco Pitotti, and their top wines have a purity, concentration, and minerality that is truly impressive.
 Bravo!

 Via IV Novembre, 136,

 Enzo Pontoni’s minuscule output is some of the most sought-after and highly regarded wine in Italy.

 The former engineer took over the family vineyards after his father passed away, deciding to convert to organic principle and has not looked back since.
 This is an estate that does not compromise on anything, encouraging extremely low yields and severe grape selection, all in adherence to rigorous organic methods.
 The results speak for themselves: his wines are beautifully crafted, expressive, concentrated, and very classy.
 In particular, refined Tocai Friulano (from 65-year old vines) captures the essence of this indigenous grape.
 Make sure to try these wines, if you get the chance!